chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

     :align: center
     :name: Strouhal

 This corresponds to the frequency at which the peak of amplitude appears in the FFT : :math:`f_v = 0.2`.
 From this result, we can obtain the Strouhal number, :math:`S_t = 0.2`, using the equation presented above.
-The python script used to obtain the FFT is available in the example folder and is launched using the following command :
+The python script used to obtain the FFT is available in the example folder and is launched in the same directory using the following command:

 .. code-block:: text

-  python postprocess.py
+  python ./postprocess.py ./Re200

+where ``./postprocess.py`` is the path to the provided script  and ``./Re200`` is the path to the directory that contains the simulation results (specified in the ``simulation control`` subsection).
+The figure, named ``cylinderFFT.png``, is outputted in the directory ``./Re200``.

 The obtained values of the drag and lift coefficients as well as the Strouhal number are compared to some results of the literature :